VelonacepsCalyxEggs/OpenVPN-Route-Capture-Script/README.md

 ## Requirements
 To run this script you'll need Python>=3.9 and install the requirements.txt.
+Am not sure if the script will run on Linux systems, but if you have a linux machine and not lazy enough to try, give it a shot.

 ## Usage Example
 1. Insert or Edit your .ovpn file in the script's folder.